How to change DNS on Linux [Step by Step Guide]

 Resolvedconf

-How to check which DNS is in use
+How to check the current DNS server in Use

-You can verify that the changes have been reflected by running the dig command.
+You can verify that our device is using the new DNS by running the dig command.

 Dig Command

-Also read: dig command in Linux for DNS lookups
+Also read: dig command on Linux for DNS lookups

 Conclusion

-We have seen how to make temporary and permanent changes in the DNS settings as well as how to verify if those changes are applied.
+We have seen how to make temporary and permanent changes in the DNS settings on different Linux distributions using the command line, as well as how to verify if those changes are applied.
 To learn more about DNS and the networking configs, you can head over to the man pages.
 Thank you and keep exploring!